Genealogy

 Opening hours:

-Plan for enough time for your research.
-It may take 5 minutes or it may take several hours.
-I prepared a User Guide On How To Read The Kubly-Müller Records.
+Allow enough time for your research.
+It can take 5 minutes or several hours.
+I have prepared a user guide for your visit to the National Archives: User Guide On How To Read The Kubly-Müller Records.

-The introduction of church books in Glarus happened relatively late, that is nearly 100 years after the appearance of the oldest church books in Switzerland (in Pruntrut 1481).
-It is true that the Council of Trient of 1563 had passed resolutions on the introduction of church registers, but in very markedly Catholic communities like Näfels they did not begin until 1655, while, for example, the Protestant community of Mollis was the first to have these registers in the Canton from 1570 onwards.
-The use of the church registers will have to be clear on the basis of which church congregations existed at which time and where their inhabitants belowent to church before.
-The community of Bilten belonged until 1607 to Niederurnen, Netstal until 1699 (Protestant) resp.
-1708 (Catholic) to Glarus, as well as Mitlödi before 1725, while Luchsingen belonged until 1753 partly to Betschwanden and partly to Schwanden.
-Mühlehorn belonged until 1760 to Obstalden and Ennenda before 1774 to Glarus.
-Oberurnen, which was raised as the last church before the introduction of the civilian registers in 1868 to its own church community, had until then belonged to the parish of Näfels.
+The introduction of church registers in Glarus came relatively late, almost 100 years after the publication of the oldest church registers in Switzerland (in Pruntrut in 1481).
+Although the Council of Trent had passed resolutions on the introduction of church registers in 1563, in the very distinct Catholic parishes such as Näfels they did not begin until 1655, while the Protestant parish of Mollis, for example, was the first to introduce these registers in the canton from 1570.
+The use of the parish registers must be clear, based on which parishes existed at which time and where their inhabitants previously went to church.
+The parish of Bilten belonged to Niederurnen until 1607, Netstal to Glarus until 1699 (Protestant) and 1708 (Catholic), and Mitlödi before 1725, while Luchsingen belonged partly to Betschwanden and partly to Schwanden until 1753.
+Mühlehorn belonged to Obstalden until 1760 and Ennenda to Glarus before 1774.
+Oberurnen, which was the last church to be elevated to its own parish before the introduction of civil registers in 1868, belonged to the parish of Näfels until then.

-The church records before 1876 leave much to be desired, as the control of the organs of the church committee and the synod had little effect.
-Some church books are also loose and torn in the cover and binding, in many cases leaves are missing from the back and front and have been lost through carelessness and indifference.
-Remarkably, the books of the Sernftal are almost the best kept.
-They contain, for example, all those who died of the plague in the years 1611, 1625 and 1626, while in all the other church books of the canton there is a complete lack of records of those who died of the plague; only in the marriage books is there occasionally a corresponding entry.
-To the credit of the parish priests, however, it must be mentioned that he must have been very strict during the plague.
-In addition, most clergymen had the inglorious habit of not entering children who died under the age of 16, i.e. before confirmation, in the registers of the dead at all.
+The church registers before 1876 leave much to be desired, as the control of the church committee and the synod had little effect.
+The covers and bindings of some of the church registers are loose and torn, and in many cases pages are missing at the back and front and have been lost through carelessness and indifference.
+Remarkably, the books of the Sernf valley are almost the best kept.
+In these, for example, all those who died of the plague in 1611, 1625 and 1626 are included, while in all the other church records of the canton there is virtually no record of the plague deaths; only in the marriage registers can a corresponding entry be found from time to time.
+To the credit of the parish priests, however, it must be mentioned that he must have been very strict at the time during the plague.
+In addition, most clergymen had the inglorious custom of not entering children who died under the age of 16, i.e. before confirmation, in the registers of the dead.
 Some registrars only mentioned at the end of the year that so and so many people had died, including so and so many children, but the names of the children were missing.
-The infant mortality rate was, by the way, alarmingly high in view of the usually abundant supply of children, with infantile leprosy (variola) and dissenteria (dysentery) having a major influence.
-The highest infant mortality rate was in 1801, a truly terrible year for the youth of the canton of Glarus, in which over 2000 children died of smallpox alone.
+Incidentally, the infant mortality rate was alarmingly high despite the usually plentiful supply of children, with infantile diarrhea (variolis) and dissenteria (dysentery) having a major impact.
+The highest infant mortality rate was recorded in 1801, a truly terrible year for the youth of the canton of Glarus, in which more than 2000 children died of smallpox alone.

-The parish priests of earlier times did not always bear honourable witness to the keeping of registers entrusted to them and, above all, the mutual exchange and reporting of civil status incidents to the home parishes was in a bad way.
-The clergy of both denominations were not subject to any control and they would not have tolerated any superintendence.
-They possessed an unconditional blind trust in this regard, which was by no means always appropriate.
-The Civil Status and Marriage Act of 1876, however, brought about a thorough change in these abuses.
+The parish priests of earlier times did not always deserve honorable testimony for the register keeping entrusted to them and, above all, the mutual exchange and reporting of civil status incidents to the home parishes was very poor.
+The clergy of both denominations were not subject to any control and would not have tolerated any superintendence.
+In this respect, they had an unconditional blind trust, which was not always appropriate.
+However, the Civil Status and Marriage Act of 1876 brought about a fundamental change in these abuses.

-A praiseworthy exception from the 17th century is Pastor Johannes Marti von Glarusl, pastor in Betschwanden from 1692-1702, who, when he took office in 1692, freely recorded a register of the population in the entire parish of Betschwanden and entered each family with all its members, their names and dates of birth in a booklet with a beautiful leather cover.
-His successor, Pastor Johann Heinrich Zwicki from Mollis and Glarus, was the exact opposite, leaving behind a terrible disorder in Betschwanden and later also in Netstal, not to mention Pastor Leonhardi from Filisur, who entered nothing at all in the parish register during his entire term of office from 1809 - 1829.
-And like him, the parish priest Levin Feldmann in Schwanden also did not make any entries from 1729-1735.
+One notable exception from the 17th century was the pastor Johannes Marti von Glarusl, pastor in Betschwanden from 1692-1702, who, when he took office in 1692, voluntarily recorded a register of the population of the entire parish of Betschwanden and entered each family with all its members' names and dates of birth in a booklet with a beautiful leather cover.
+His successor, Pastor Johann Heinrich Zwicki from Mollis and Glarus, was the exact opposite, leaving behind a dreadful mess in Betschwanden and later also in Netstal, not to mention Pastor Leonhardi from Filisur, who made no entries at all in the parish register during his entire term of office from 1809 to 1829.
+And like him, Pastor Levin Feldmann in Schwanden also failed to make any entries from 1729-1735.

-It is also very regrettable that the books of the Kerenzerberg, which according to credible reports were kept very carefully and in which a parish priest is said to have inscribed himself as having died of the plague, were destroyed by the fire of the parsonage in Obstalden on 4 March 1834.
-The parish priest at the time, Jakob Menzi, was startled by the fire in the house, and when this was done, it was no longer possible to save the parish registers.
-An irreplaceable loss that is to be greatly regretted.
-Although the community of Kerenzen later had a makeshift register of citizens compiled again, going back to a shorter period of time, it was no longer possible to fall back on the earlier periods.
-Unfortunately, these church records have been destroyed for all time.
-Niederurnen also lost its parish registers in a fire in the 17th century and the records from that time are therefore also incomplete, although attempts were made to at least collect the names of the male deceased, which was partially successful.
-Fortunately, the Protestant books of Glarus were preserved during the fire of Glarus.
-Pastor Johann Jakob Streiff had the presence of mind during the fire to first throw the books from the already burning rectory down into the garden, where they could be found and salvaged completely intact the following morning, protected by a corner of the wall.
-Unfortunately, a large part of the Catholic parish books burnt and the entries only go back to 1722, while nothing is known about the fate of the earlier books of the Catholics of Glarus, Netstal, Ennenda and Mitlödi.
-In addition, the oldest church book of the parish of Elm was burnt in 1861.
+It is also very regrettable that the books of the Kerenzerberg, which according to credible reports were kept very carefully and in which a pastor is said to have entered himself as a plague victim, were destroyed by the fire in the rectory in Obstalden on March 4, 1834.
+The parish priest at the time, Jakob Menzi, was startled by the fire in the house and first took his chickens to safety and once this was done, it was no longer possible to save the parish registers.
+An irreplaceable loss that is very much to be regretted.
+Although the parish of Kerenzen later had a register of citizens compiled for a shorter period of time, it was no longer possible to go back to the earlier periods.
+Unfortunately, these ecclesiastical records have been destroyed for all time.
+Niederurnen also lost its parish registers in the 17th century due to a fire, which is why the records from that time are also incomplete, although attempts were also made there to at least collect the names of the male deceased, which were partially successful.
+Fortunately, the Protestant books from Glarus were preserved in the Glarus fire.
+Pastor Johann Jakob Streiff had the presence of mind during the fire to first throw the books from the already burning rectory down into the garden, where they were found and recovered the following morning, protected by a corner of the wall, completely intact.
+Unfortunately, most of the Catholic parish registers were burned and the entries only go back to 1722, while nothing is known about the fate of the earlier books of the Catholics of Glarus, Netstal, Ennenda and Mitlödi.
+In addition, the oldest parish register of the parish of Elm was burned in 1861.

-A source that is still important for the genealogy of the canton of Glarus is the Zurich lucky draw.
+Another important source for the genealogy of the canton of Glarus is the Zürcher Glückshafenrodel.
 In 1504, a large international shooting competition was held in the city of Zurich.
-A so-called "Glückshafen", a kind of lottery, was connected with this shooting competition, in which considerable lucky tickets could be won for a small deposit.
-A precise register was kept of these entries, which contained between 500 and 600 names from Glarus.
-This register is all the more valuable because the church records in the canton of Glarus, as shown, do not go back to this time.
-For a list of the names appearing in it, see Johann Jakob Kubly-Müller, Die Glarner am grossen internationalen Freischiessen im Jahre 1504 zu Zürich und ihre Beteiligung am sogenannten Glückshafen, in: Jahrbuch des Historischen Vereins des Kantons Glarus, Band 36 (1910), 64ff.
+This shooting competition was also associated with a so-called "Glückshafen", a kind of lottery in which considerable lucky tickets could be won for a small deposit.
+A precise register was kept of these deposits, in which between 500 and 600 Glarus names appear.
+This register is all the more valuable as the church records in the canton of Glarus do not go back to this time.
+For a list of the names appearing in it, see Johann Jakob Kubly-Müller, Die Glarner am grossen internationalen Freischiessen im Jahre 1504 zu Zürich und ihre Beteiligung am sogenannten Glückshafen, in: Jahrbuch des Historischen Vereins des Kantons Glarus, Vol. 36 (1910), 64ff.

 Betschwanden: B: 1598-1875 / M: 1606-1875 / D: 1771-1875